 YVR has set up several ways for people to give feedback, compliments, complaints or suggestions.
-We welcome your feedback personally or anonymously on this plan and any other issues you encounter.
+We welcome your feedback on this plan and any other issues you encounter.
 Please share your feedback through any of the following methods.
-Our 24/7 Guest Experience team will acknowledge receipt of your feedback and follow up with you directly to take action and maintain anonymity.
+Our 24/7 Guest Experience team will acknowledge receipt of your feedback and follow up with you directly to take action.

-Appointed Contact Position: Senior Accessibility and Inclusion Specialist
+Appointed Contact Position: Customer Call Centre

 At YVR, everyone is accountable for creating an accessible experience.
 We want to ensure that our guests have 24/7 access to information about accessibility.
-Our appointed contact position is Senior Accessibility and Inclusion Specialist.
+Our appointed contact position is our Customer Call Centre.
+Feedback is also shared and reviewed with our Senior Accessibility and Inclusion Specialist.